 Before moving, my site was on Hostgator’s shared hosting, where I was paying less than $10/month.
 With KnownHost I’m paying around $50/month, nearly five times what I was paying, but quality always comes with a price tag.

-Honestly, the migration and setup was not very smooth, as I had to make many changes including add-ons to further optimize my site for speed.
+Honestly, the migration and setup was not very smooth, as I had to make many changes including add-ons to optimize the site for speed.
 Here is result after migration:

 It’s great to see “A” page speed grade, and I have yet to implement many options such as working on optimizing ads or implementing CDN (MaxCDN or Cloudflare) which will help me to further optimize my site loading time.